 Other Applicable Rules

-- Egress windows should not be higher than 1.5m above the surface of the floor.
+- Egress windows should not be higher than 1.5m (around 60 inches) above the surface of the floor.
 The distance should be good enough to allow easy escape even for short people

 - In case you install a sprinkler system in your room, you do not need an outside window for an emergency exit

 Differences between Egress Windows and those on Higher Levels